422UR4H/PixHub_API/README.md

 - `k6 run healthTest.js` to stress the GET /Health route
 - `k6 run createPixKeysTest.js` to stress the POST /keys route
 - `k6 run findPixKeysTest.js` to stress the GET /keys route
+- `k6 run createPaymentsTest.js` to stress the POST /payments route

-The metrics can be seen at `http://localhost:3000/` in your browser
+The metrics can be seen at `http://localhost:3000/` in your browser.

 The login and password can be set by yourself.
 Feel free to explore Grafana and its dashboards!

+The RabbitMQ Management can be seen at `http://localhost:15672/` in your browser.